hurpey/Surfs_up/README.md

 2. Results:

 a)	The summary statistics for June Temperature analysis shows a maximum temperature of 85 degrees.
 b)	The summary statistics for June Temperature shows a minimum temperature of 64 degrees and an average temperature of approximately 75 degrees.
+c)	The summary statistics for June Temperature analysis shows a maximum temperature of 83 degrees, minimum temperature of 56 degrees and an average temperature of approximately 71 degrees:

 June Temperature Analysis: